Eastern Illinois University Investment Guidelines

 The university shall not engage in securities lending on individual securities.

 The university's asset allocation plan shall identify accepted industry benchmarks that best reflect each asset class included in the investment portfolio and will measure each asset class's performance against the benchmark over a market cycle.
 The benchmark will be periodically reviewed for suitability.

 University endowment funds are gifts received from donors with the restriction that the principal is not expendable and unrestricted funds designated as quasi-endowment funds on a temporary or permanent basis.
 Unless prohibited under restrictions established by the donor, all endowment funds will be pooled for investment purposes.
 The objective of the endowment pool is to preserve the real value of the pool assets and the annual support provided by these assets for an infinite period.
 These investment guidelines embrace the total return concept.
-The State of Illinois Uniform Management Of Institutional Funds Act will guide investment of University endowment funds.
+The Illinois Uniform Prudent Management of Institutional Funds Act (UPMIFA) will guide investment of University endowment funds.